-If the ELT(DT) includes a crash detection function, within 5 seconds of a crash the ELT(DT) shall restart the transmission schedule for an ELT(DT) as if the ELT(DT) had just been activated and maintain this transmission schedule for the 30 minutes after the crash detection.
-Beyond 30 minutes, transmissions shall then occur at nominally 120 second intervals.
-The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that time intervals between successive transmissions are randomly distributed over ± 5 seconds.
+If the ELT(DT) includes a crash detection function, within 5 seconds of a crash the ELT(DT) shall initiate or restart the transmission schedule for an ELT(DT) as if the ELT(DT) had just been activated as defined in section 2.2.1 and maintain this transmission schedule for the first 95 bursts (i.e., approximately 30 minutes) after the crash detection.
+After burst number 95 (after crash detection), transmissions shall then occur at nominally 120 second intervals.
+The time between the start of two successive transmissions (T_R) shall be randomized with uniform (flat) distribution around the stated nominal value, so that the time intervals between the beginnings of two successive bursts (T_R) are randomly distributed over ± 5 seconds.
+After burst number 95 (after crash detection), the standard deviation over the next 20 successive bursts of T_R shall be greater than 2.5 seconds.
+The minimum value of T_R observed over the 20 successive bursts shall be between 115.0 and 115.2 seconds, the maximum value of T_R observed over the 20 successive bursts shall be between 124.8 and 125.0 seconds.